oracle/graal/tools/docs/T-Trace-Manual.md

         at <js> :program(seq.js:7:74-83)
 ```

-The locations may indeed be slightly different, but otherwise exceptions
-from T-Trace instruments are treated as regular language exceptions.
+The exceptions emitted by T-Trace instruments are treated as regular language
+exceptions.
+The `seq.js` program could use regular `try { ... } catch (e) { ... }`
+block to catch them and deal with them as if they were emitted by the regular
+user code.

 <!--